Abstract

 But the evidence submitted to the committee as published in Hansard includes nothing on the efficacy of helmets as protection.
 Indeed, in the reports of later parliamentary committees that led to the present policy, the earliest study cited (by McDermott and Klug) is dated 1982.

 The government responded with a campaign to promote helmet wearing.
 In Victoria, the RACS did likewise, even putting a case for compulsory wearing to the Premier in 1982.
 Helmet manufacturers started advertising bicycle helmets that became their most profitable product.
-By the end of the 1980s about 30% of cyclists wore helmets, according to government road surveys, although these were mostly commuter rather than recreational cyclists.
+By the end of the 1980s about 30% of cyclists wore helmets.

 blank